sudara/pamplejuce/README.md

 1. Your tests will be in "Tests" and you can just add new .cpp files there.
 2. Your 3rd party JUCE modules go in "modules."
-3. Your binary data target is called "Assets."
+3. Your binary data target in CMake is called "Assets" (but you need to include `BinaryData.h` to access it)
 4. GitHub Actions will run against Linux, Windows, and macOS.

 ## Releases